sstein93/git-github-workshop/04_git_branches.md

 In this lesson you will:

 * Define what a branch is and what they are useful for
-* Create a branch and switch between branches in GitHub Desktop
+* Create a branch and switch between branches
-* Make changes to branches in GitHub Desktop
+* Make changes to branches
-* Merge branches in GitHub Desktop
+* Merge branches
 * Explore branch management on GitHub

 ## What is a branch?